material-motion/material-motion/starmap/specifications/streams/interactions/Attach.md

 ### Expose configurable values

-All values should be constant and initialized in the initializer.
+All property values should be readonly, all stream values should be settable.

 ```swift
 class Attach {